Why "it's secure and GDPR-ready" is not enough in Germany

 They want to see:

-A system that can't explain itself is seen as immature.
+A system that can't explain itself can be seen as immature.

 5. "EU-Based Hosting" Is Not a Magic Spell